 Determining DPO with OPK (ovulation predictor kits)

-Of course, there are some products out there that can help you determine your ovulation dates.
+Fortunately, there are some products out there that can help you determine your ovulation dates.

 Tracking DPO through BBT (basal body temperature)